mkdocstrings/mkdocstrings/docs/usage.md

       - mkdocstrings:
           [...]
     ```

-Prior to *mkdocstrings* version 0.15 this was the default, but now opt-in is required.

 Note that you don't need to (`pip`) install anything more; this plugin is guaranteed to be pulled in with *mkdocstrings*.